AnejL/dbc/readme.md

 I tried numerous times to implement PulseAudio module instead of ALSA, losing all hope eventually.
 Maybe I will try again some time in the future (if anyone knows how to do it efficiently please contact me).

 This program was made and tested on the ThinkPad T480 and X230, both running Arch Linux.
-I have no guarantees that it will work on other laptops / operating systems even though it should.
+I have no guarantees that it will work on other laptops / distros even though it should.
 If you are interested in testing or have a problem, feel free to contact me at anej.lekse@gmail.com.

 Sample output:

 ![alt text](https://github.com/anejl/dbc/blob/master/demo.png "Sample output")

+New version includes 3 delimeter styles to choose from and a minimal mode, useful for low-res displays.

 ## Installation: